MSPA program overview

-The Application Cycle for the SIU School of Medicine Physician Assistant Program is April 28, 2022, through November 1, 2022.
+The application cycle for SIU School of Medicine Physician Assistant Program is April 28, 2023, through November 1, 2023.

 Special Note: With the current COVID-19 pandemic, we are aware that some colleges/universities are offering pass/fail grades for courses.
 If given the option to select either a grade for a prerequisite course or pass/fail, we require that applicants complete the course with a letter grade.
 However, if the course is only offered with the pass/fail option, we will only accept the course with documentation that there was no option for a letter grade.
 A screenshot from a university webpage detailing that policy will be acceptable to the admissions committee.